nicolasgasco/42_minishell/README.md

     - Prompt shows username and hostname
     - Prompt has a working history
     - Prompt shows new line when open quote:
         - Interpreting number of outer quotes
+        - Parsing ' inside of quotes

 3. Parse user input
     - Separate by word and trim spaces